Poincar\'e duality, Hilbert complexes and geometric applications: Topological Applications

 Now we are ready to state the following proposition: \begin{prop} Let $X$ be a compact and oriented smoothly stratified pseudomanifold of dimension $n$ with a Thom-Mather stratification $\mathfrak{X}$.
 Let

-a general perversity such that for each stratum $Y$ of $X$ with $cod(Y)=1$.
-Suppose that, if we call $q$ its dual, then we have Then is a finite sequence of finite dimensional vector spaces with Poincar\'e duality.
-Analogously if for each stratum $Y$ of $X$ with $cod(Y)=1$ and where $q$ denote again the dual perversity of $p$, then is again a finite sequence of finite dimensional vector spaces with Poincar\'e duality. \end{prop}
+be a general perversity such that for each stratum $Y$ of $X$ with $cod(Y)=1$.
+Then, if we call $q$ its dual perversity, we have that is a finite sequence of finite dimensional vector spaces with Poincar\'e duality.
+Analogously if for each stratum $Y$ of $X$ with $cod(Y)=1$ then, denoting again with $q$ the dual perversity of $p$, we have that is a finite sequence of finite dimensional vector spaces with Poincar\'e duality. \end{prop}